 What is metabolism?

 Metabolism is our body’s ability to convert calories into energy.
-In other words, it is our body’s ability to burn an amount of calories at rest.
-For example, if you are sleeping, your metabolism will use up an amount of calories for when you fiddle about, turn on different sides or even talk in your sleep.
+In other words, it is our body’s ability to burn a number of calories at rest.
+For example, if you are sleeping, your metabolism will use up a number of calories for when you fiddle about, turn on different sides or even talk in your sleep.

 Depending on the rate of your metabolism, will determine how easy it is for you to gain or lose weight.